mhaugrud/msumcspy/_sources/SimplePythonData/Exercises.rst

    :number: 1

-            Evaluate the following numerical expressions in your head, then use the active code window to check your results:
+            Evaluate the following numerical expressions in your head, then use the activecode window to check your results:

             #. ``5 ** 2``
             #. ``2 * 5``